hphelion/documentation/v13/bindings.fog.connect.md

 product: fog

 ---
-#Ruby Fog Bindings for HP Cloud: Connecting to the HP Helion Public Cloud
+#Ruby Fog Bindings for HP Helion Cloud: Connecting to the HP Helion Public Cloud

 This page gives you details on how to connect to the HP Helion Public Cloud and contains the following sections: